What Is The Basic Assumption Of Situational Leadership?

 One Leadership Style Is Not Optimal For All Situations

-Situational leadership challenges the notion that there is one best way to lead and influence people.
-The most effective leaders have diverse leadership styles to draw upon as needed.
-Rigidly adhering to just one style will likely be ineffective across different situations.
-Flexibility is key.
+It really helps challenge the idea of the best way to lead and influence people.
+The most effective leaders have a range of leadership styles they can draw upon depending on the circumstance.
+Sticking rigidly to a single style is probably going to be pretty ineffective in all differing situations.
+Flexibility is the key.

 Leadership Is Task-Relevant

-Situational approaches assume leadership is directed towards accomplishing specific tasks or objectives.
-Leadership effectiveness depends on assessing what style motivates followers towards task completion in a given situation.
-The leader’s focus is on organizing activities to reach goals.
+Situational approaches assume that leadership is oriented towards the attainment of specific tasks or objectives.
+For any given situation, leadership effectiveness depends on diagnosing what style of leadership motivates followers toward the completion of a task.
+The leader focuses on organizing activities to attain goals.

 Environmental Factors Influence Appropriate Leadership Style